What Does Cilantro Look Like When It Sprouts?

 5. Sunlight

-Even though the cilantro plant doesn’t really like too much sunlight, the seedlings still need a few hours of full sun.
+Even though the cilantro plant doesn’t like too much sunlight, the seedlings still need a few hours of full sun.
 Cilantro can still tolerate light shade.

 Sunlight - Cilantro